yanirs/yanirseroussi.com/content/consult/index.md

 These are meant to tackle a specific issue within the space of an hour, such as:

-- First Data/AI/ML hire for your startup
+- First AI/ML hire for your scaleup
 - Review of your AI/ML opportunities and approach
-- Advice on a specific data science problem
+- Advice on a specific AI/ML engineering problem

 <p style="text-align: center;">
   <a class="fake-button" href="https://calendar.app.google/Fq1EuuG8y8hjYuy6A" target="_blank" rel="noreferrer">Book an advisory call</a>